SirLynix/obs-kinect/README.md

 ## It flickers so much

-I know right?
-That's how the raw depth map is.
-I hope to be able to improve this.
+That's how Kinect depth map is, but I'm doing my best to improve it.

+Since version 0.2 you can use blur passes on the filter image to improve the result.
-You can try to use the bilinear filtering, it reduces this a little bit.
+You can also try to use the new body filter.

-## Ew, that effect is ugly, it's so pixelated

-That's because the depth map is one fourth of the color map (on the Kinect v2)

-That's the very first version of this plugin, I will work on that in the future.
-But I doubt it will ever look perfect on fullscreen (this effect is intended for streaming where you typically don't occupy all the screen).

 ## Why do closes object disappears before reaching the min distance?